Executive Cyber Security Awareness Training Course

 FreeIPA for Administrators

-14 HoursThis instructor-led, live training in the UAE (online or onsite) is aimed at system administrators who wish to use FreeIPA to centralize the authentication, authorization and account information for their organization's users, groups, and machines.
+14 HoursThis instructor-led live training in the UAE (online or onsite) is designed for system administrators who wish to use FreeIPA to centralize authentication, authorization, and account information for their organization's users, groups, and machines.

 By the end of this training, participants will be able to: